Creating Fantasy Maps With Gimp: Labelling

 After you've drawn your map, it's time to label it.
-Labeling the countries or the oceans is fine if you draw a straight path for the text, but what about rivers?
-It would look better if the text followed the contours of the river or road, or if the label of the mountain range flowed in a wide arc down the map.
+Labelling the countries or the oceans is fine if you draw a straight path for the text, but what about rivers?
+It would look better if the lettering followed the contours of the river or road, or if the label of the mountain range flowed in a wide arc down the map.

-There are other things to consider when labeling you fantasy map.
+There are other things to consider when labelling your fantasy map.
 Here are a few:

 - the font